Refab-Tech/refab-tech.github.io/_posts/2023-02-23-smart-battery.md

 	- I tested it on an Arduino Pro Micro but it should work on Uno, Mega, Nano, Due and Leonardo as well with simple change of pinout

 2. Smart Battery e.g laptop battery that\'s functional.
-	- It's possible to communicate with one that\'s depleted but that\'s beyond the scope of this tutorial
+	- It\'s possible to communicate with one that\'s depleted but that\'s beyond the scope of this tutorial
 3. 2 x 1K Ohm resistors
 4. Breadboard
 5. Jumper wires